reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 ```

 ### Stage XII: COMPILE CLASS LAYOUT
-Finally, we are at the beginning of this post, at a glance it's not too complex, however if we still remembered what the last post was about, we know that this `FKismetCompilerContext::CompileClassLayout()` is a very complex function that does a lot of things, so this chunk just hides the complexity.
+Finally, we are at the beginning of this post, at a glance it's not too complex, however if we still remembered what the last post was about, we know that this `FKismetCompilerContext::CompileClassLayout()` is nowhere near trivial, this chunk just hides the complexity.

 However, this stage alone is gonna take another post to cover, since we've already dumping too much stuff in this post.
+We will continue step into the `CompileClassLayout()` in the next post.

 ```cpp
 for (FCompilerData& CompilerData : CurrentlyCompilingBPs)